majustman/rsschool-cv/cv.md

    }
    ```

 6. **Work experience** Have experience as Backend Developer on Golang for half a year.
+Project was a telegramBot on private repository on GitLab.

 7. **Education**